Raise your hand if you’re guilty of procrastination (me!!)

 As much as we all use excuses like “I work well under pressure,” or “I do my best work at 3:00 am,” these are just lies we tell ourselves to make procrastination okay.

 Procrastination sets us up for some pretty unhealthy habits.
 It brings unneeded stress into our lives and messes up our schedules so that what we could have done weeks ago becomes first priority last minute.

 We’re too young to be setting ourselves up for a lifetime of stress and staying up until 3:00 am to finish something.
 Those habits are literally taking years off our lives.

-Since I started blogging, taking on more responsibility at my day job, became involved with clubs and church groups, and planning a wedding, it has become all too easy for me to procrastinate.
+Since I started blogging, freelancing, and took on more commitments to my personal and professional life, it has become all too easy for me to procrastinate.
 I find that I procrastinated on literally the smallest task – like calling the organist for our wedding – and I created so much unnecessary stress about it that I started to panic.
 It isn’t a healthy way to live, and life isn’t going to get any less complex.

 We all have a ton on our plate, and if we don’t start to organize ourselves and prepare ourselves to work now, we will only be setting ourselves up for failure.
 So here are 7 productivity hacks to combat procrastination.

 If you’re like me and super type-A, you probably live on lists.